 First Year Student

-A First-Year (Freshman) applicant is considered to be anyone who has yet to graduate from high school, homeschool, or its equivalent.
+A First-Year applicant is considered to be anyone who has yet to graduate from high school, homeschool, or its equivalent.
 Applications may be obtained online at www.mtmercy.edu.
 Mount Mercy is a test-optional institution which means students are not required to submit standardized test scores in order to be considered for admission (but can submit scores if they feel it will strengthen their application to the institution).
 Admissions files are reviewed on a rolling basis.
-Students applying for admission must submit the following at least two weeks prior to the start of classes in order to be considered:
+Students applying for admission must submit their application for undergraduate admission at least two weeks prior to the start of classes in order to be considered.
+The Admission Committee evaluates all applications on an individual basis.
+Strong consideration will be given to applicants with the following:

 Mount Mercy evaluates all files on an individual basis.
 Each entering student needs to be a graduate of an accredited high school or its equivalent.
 Since the application is a self-reporting application, official transcripts (high school and college, if applicable) are not required for initial review but will be required for verification before a student can enroll.
-Students applying to Mount Mercy are strongly encouraged to complete the following coursework in high school to best prepare them for college coursework:
+Specific courses are not required for admission, but you’re encouraged to complete the following high school coursework:

 Students who do not meet the published standards are still welcome to apply for admission consideration and may be asked to submit additional information for review.